DOs and DON’Ts to Keep Your North Georgia Vacation Rental Property On Top

 - Kitchen & Bathroom Countertops – Formica and cheap countertops are a top indicator of an outdated property, and they really stick out to guests.
 Natural stone counters are a much better option.
 Granite is affordable, durable, and much more appropriate for a modern cabin.

 - Living and Dining Room Furniture – A cabin’s furniture should welcome guests in and not look like your leftovers.
-Today’s guests love leather (or faux leather) sofas and chairs with sturdy, modern dining tables and chairs.
-Think about the experience you are offering them and what they’ll be doing there.
+Today’s guests love leather (or faux leather) sofas and chairs in the living room with sturdy, modern dining tables and chairs.
+Think about the experience you are offering your vacation rental guests and what they’ll be doing there.
 They want modern, luxurious spaces for time spent with family and friends.

 - Sleeper Sofas – If your cabin has a sleeper sofa, when was the last time you replaced the mattress?
 If the answer is never – or many years ago – consider a nice replacement.
 Today there are comfortable options available that will encourage repeat guests!

-- Wallpaper and Borders – While there are some nice modern wallpapers available, wallpaper (and certainly border) is generally considered outdated.
+- Wallpaper and Borders – While there are some nice modern wallpapers available, wallpaper (and certainly border) is generally considered an outdated interior design choice.
 When guests come to a cabin, they want nice tongue and groove wood that gives them that cozy cabin feel!
 If you have wallpaper, remove it, paint over it, or cover it with nice wood!